[HISTORY: Adopted by the Bloomfield Board of Health as indicated in article histories. Amendments noted where applicable.]

 Feeding must take place in the location least likely to cause a nuisance to tenants, neighbors, customers, and the general public.

-It shall be unlawful to feed feral cats who are not spayed/neutered, ear tipped and vaccinated in accordance with this article, unless the caregiver is in the process of trying to trap the cats for spay/neuter, ear tipping and vaccination.
+It shall be unlawful to feed feral cats who are not spayed/neutered, ear-tipped and vaccinated in accordance with this article, unless the caregiver is in the process of trying to trap the cats for spay/neuter, ear-tipping and vaccination.
 Animal Control Officers shall be empowered to give a warning notice to any individual feeding one or more feral cats not spayed/neutered, ear tipped and vaccinated in accordance with this article.
-The warning notice shall require the individual to contact the sponsor within 15 days to obtain assistance in getting the cat(s) spayed/neutered, ear tipped and vaccinated and otherwise brought into compliance with this article.
-Failure to make such contact within 15 days and cooperate with the Township and the sponsor in meeting the requirements of this article will subject the violator to those fines and penalties prescribed in § 1-15 of the Township Code.
+The warning notice shall require the individual to contact the shelter within 15 days to obtain assistance in getting the cat(s) spayed/neutered, ear-tipped and vaccinated and otherwise brought into compliance with this article.
+Failure to make such contact within 15 days and cooperate with the Township meeting the requirements of this article will subject the violator to those fines and penalties prescribed in § 1-15 of the Township Code.

-If an Animal Control Officer determines that an ear tipped feral colony cat is causing a nuisance as defined by this § 586-9 or state law, the Township shall contact the sponsor and allow the sponsor 60 days to resolve the complaint or remove the cat before the Officer takes further action.
-The caregiver or sponsor must begin nuisance abatement procedures within 48 hours after being notified of a nuisance by the Township and must take all reasonable steps to resolve the nuisance in as short a time period as possible, not to exceed 60 days.
+If an Animal Control Officer determines that an ear-tipped community colony cat is causing a nuisance as defined by this § 586-9 or state law, the Township shall contact the caregiver and allow the caregiver 60 days to resolve the complaint or remove the cat before the Officer takes further action.
+The caregiver must begin nuisance abatement procedures within 48 hours after being notified of a nuisance by the Township and must take all reasonable steps to resolve the nuisance in as short a time period as possible, not to exceed 60 days.

 Disposition of colony cats.
 An Animal Control Officer who has trapped a cat whose left ear has been tipped shall release the cat unless the cat is injured or sick and requires medical attention.
-If the cat requires medical attention, the Animal Control Officer shall bring the cat to the sponsor.
-If the Animal Control Officer releases the cat, the Animal Control Officer shall contact the sponsor and provide the sponsor with a description of the cat, the location where the cat was trapped, and the complaint which caused the Animal Control Officer to set the trap.
+If the cat requires medical attention, the Animal Control Officer shall bring the cat to the shelter.
+If the Animal Control Officer releases the cat, the Animal Control Officer shall record a description.

 The Township shall have the following rights:

-The right to seize or remove a cat from a colony which is creating a nuisance as defined in this article or state law, after the caregiver and sponsor have been given 60 days to abate the nuisance or remove the cat and have failed to do so.
+The right to seize or remove a cat from a colony which is creating a nuisance as defined in this article or state law, after the caregiver has been given 60 days to abate the nuisance or remove the cat and has failed to do so.

-The right to seize or remove a colony of cats when the caregiver regularly fails to comply with the requirements of this article and the sponsor has not been able to obtain a replacement or substitute caregiver within 60 days of the Township's notice to the sponsor of the caregiver's failure to comply with this article.
+The right to seize or remove a colony of cats when the caregiver regularly fails to comply with the requirements of this article and the shelter representative has not been able to obtain a replacement or substitute caregiver within 60 days.

 The requirements of this article notwithstanding, Animal Control Officers may investigate any nuisance complaint.
-If an Animal Control Officer determines that an ear tipped feral colony cat is causing a nuisance as defined by this article and the sponsor fails to resolve the nuisance or remove the cat within 60 days, the Animal Control Officer may remove the cat.
-If an Animal Control Officer reasonably determines that a cat is injured or poses a significant threat to public health, the Officer may reduce the time that the sponsor has to resolve the complaint, as necessary to protect the cat and public health, before taking further action.
-In the case of an emergency, the Animal Control Officer or a police officer may remove the cat, but within 24 hours the Township must provide the sponsor with notice of the cat's whereabouts and allow the sponsor an opportunity to retrieve the cat for treatment, return, or relocation.
+If an Animal Control Officer determines that an ear-tipped community colony cat is causing a nuisance as defined by this article and the caregiver fails to resolve the nuisance or remove the cat within 60 days, the Animal Control Officer may remove the cat.
+If an Animal Control Officer reasonably determines that a cat is injured or poses a significant threat to public health, the Officer may reduce the time that the caregiver has to resolve the complaint, as necessary to protect the cat and public health, before taking further action.

 Trapping cats prohibited except as part of TNR program.